dev-xo/remix-saas/README.md

 Let's review some of template's important folders:

     ├── models          # Stores database interactions.
-    ├── services        # Stores configs, utils and and template initializers.
+    ├── services        # Stores sessions, configs, utils and and template initializers.
       ├──                 This folder could also be called "lib" or "modules".

     ├── routes